EvgeniyShchoka/Transcriptomics-Tumor-infiltrating-MemoryBCells/README.md

 [**5_clusterization_of_all_cells.R**](/Single-cell/R_scripts/5_clusterization_of_all_cells.R)

 Clusterization of all cells.
-To exclude bias during clustering at all stages, MALAT1, XIST, immunoglobulin, mitochondrial genes and genes involved in cell cycle were excluded from the list of variable genes.
+To exclude bias during clustering at all stages, MALAT1, XIST, immunoglobulin, mitochondrial genes and genes involved in cell cycle were excluded from the list of variable genes, and this step was performed during all further stages.
 The first clusterization was produced using 2000 variable features, 40 dimensions and the resolution of 2,5.

 [**6_visualization_of_all_cells.R**](/Single-cell/R_scripts/6_visualization_of_all_cells.R)